bampli/specs/content/posts/p&q-factory.md

 Lastly, RM3 spends 10 minutes being processed by A, then is processed for 15 minutes by B and goes to Q assembly workstation.
 D assembles P and Q in respectively 15 and 5 minutes.

-## What is the net profit of the P&Q Factory?
+## How much profits the P&Q Factory?

 What is the maximum net profit that P&Q Factory can earn per week?
 Think about the time each stage has for producing P&Q. This exercise is solved in the books "The Haystack Syndrome" and [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q).